NoSavedDATA/NoSavedKaleidoscope/README.md

 ## Changelogs

+0.1
+  - It is now possible to code custom datasets (there is no str dict yet);
+  - Batch Norm and more activation functions support;
+  - Embedding module added;
+  - Fused LSTM kernels.

 0.01
   - Launched Cifar and MNIST like hardcoded datasets for neural network training;
   - MLP and Conv2d support;